 On December 22, Holland America Line – widely recognized as a leader in the premium segment of the cruise industry – will become Carnival Corporation’s third cruise line to sail to Cuba.

 The opening of Cuba gives travelers a new, must-see destination to visit and explore in the Caribbean, the world’s most popular cruising region.
-The Spanish-speaking country is like no other place, filled with legendary history, culture and architecture, with people known for their work ethic, entrepreneurship and vibrant spirit for life.
+The Spanish-speaking country is like no other place, filled with a legendary history, culture and architecture, with people known for their work ethic, entrepreneurship and vibrant spirit for life.
 Take a look at the stunning beaches Cuba has.

 Only 90 miles from the U.S., Cuba was for generations a place that U.S. travelers could only dream about visiting on a cruise ship.
 While the country is more accessible than ever by sea, it still feels like another world.